mageinn/Poolified-ChiaRPC.Net/README.md

 - If required change the default settings with the parameters in those methods or use `ConfigureChiaRPC` to change the certificate path

 <b>Note: <br>
-Instead of using the ServiceCollection you can always just create instead of the client types yourself.</b>
+Instead of using the ServiceCollection you can always just create the clients yourself with `new`.</b>

 ## Warning